Learning GAN-based Foveated Reconstruction to Recover Perceptually Important Image Features

-The loss of high spatial frequencies (as commonly observed when reducing input resolution) is an important factor on the perceived quality.
-In order to improve the sensitivity of the trained metrics to a visible decline of resolution, we also created a separate dataset of image with different amount of Gaussian blur, i.e., different $\sigma$ parameter of the Gaussian kernel (\refFig{texture_synthesis}, right).
-The results of the perceptual experiment obtained with these stimuli were used to expand the dataset of images used for training image metrics in \refSec{image_quality_evaluation}.
+The loss of high spatial frequencies (as commonly observed when reducing the input resolution) is an important factor influencing the perceived quality.
+To improve the sensitivity of the trained metrics to a visible decline in resolution, we also created a separate dataset of images with different degrees of Gaussian blur, i.e., different values of $\sigma$ of the Gaussian kernel (see \refFig{texture_synthesis}, right).
+The results of the perceptual experiment obtained with these stimuli were used to expand the dataset of images to train the image metrics in \refSec{image_quality_evaluation}.

-\mysubsection{Experiment protocol}{perceptual_experiments} The amount of guiding samples $p$ and $\sigma$ value of the Gaussian kernel provide a parametrization for our investigation of the HVS' sensitivity to the deviations from the original images.
-More precisely, in our main experiment with stimuli generated using texture synthesis, we seek a direct relationship between the amount of guiding samples and the probability of detecting the distortions by a human observer at a particular eccentricity.
-We later use this relation to generate a much larger dataset of images with imperceptible distortions required for training GAN-based foveated reconstruction.
-In contrast, the additional experiment with Gaussian blur only seeks pairs of images and the corresponding probability of blur detection, as a smaller dataset is sufficient for training our image metrics.
+\mysubsection{Experimental protocol}{perceptual_experiments} The number of the guiding samples $p$ and the value of $\sigma$ of the Gaussian kernel provide a parametrization for our investigation of the sensitivity of the HVS to deviations relative to the original images.
+More precisely, with the generation of stimuli using texture synthesis in our main experiment, we sought a direct relationship between the number of guiding samples and the probability of detection of the distortions by a human observer at a particular eccentricity.
+We later used this relation to generate a much larger dataset of images with imperceptible distortions that is required for training GAN-based foveated reconstruction.
+By contrast, the additional experiment with Gaussian blur only sought pairs of images and the corresponding probability of blur detection, as a smaller dataset was sufficient for training our image metrics.